 Graduate Certificate in Global Medieval Studies

-Application due date: September 30, 2023
+Application due date: September 30, 2024

 The Graduate Certificate in Global Medieval Studies reflects new established paradigms in research.
 For many years, humanistic and social science research focused on temporal connectivity, that is, continuity through time (linearity, genealogy, teleology).
 In the last two decades, research focusing on spatial connectivities has led to the development of transnational, global, and connected-history approaches.

 The Graduate Certificate program in Global Medieval Studies applies a new “global” research model.
 It takes up the challenge of regional world systems, that is, of the plurality of early worlds.
-It provides transdisciplinary training based on exchange of methodologies and epistemologies, rather than in the narrative of spatial and/or temporal connectivities.
+It provides transdisciplinary training based on exchanging methodologies and epistemologies rather than in the narrative of spatial and/or temporal connectivities.
 It brings to bear the lessons of comparative history on the knowledge we gain by putting unconnected and weakly connected worlds into dialogue.
 What are methodologically either cognitive dissonances or concordances are epistemologically a range of shared and global phenomena in an unconnected world.
 In other words, methodology and comparison connect distinct areas of the globe.
 Connected methodologies enable a transperiodic (non-continuous) and transspatial (non-contiguous) study of early worlds.
 The certificate program offers students educational opportunities to explore and apply this new research perspective.

 The Graduate Certificate in Global Medieval Studies is administered by the CMRS Center for Early Global Studies and housed in the Department of Comparative Literature.